JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-rtl.md

 To exclude an element from automatic mirroring and enforce a specific orientation, you can use `LayoutDirection.Rtl` or `LayoutDirection.Ltr`.
-To specify a layout direction within a scope, use the `CompositionLocalProvider()`, which ensures the layout direction applies to all child components in the composition:
+To specify a layout direction within a scope, use the `CompositionLocalProvider()`, which ensures that the layout direction applies to all child components in the composition:

 ```kotlin